Few people think twice about public swimming pools. With temperatures soaring into the 90s, their one thought is sweet relief.

-She and the other teens were as aware as any inspector about the pool's shortcomings.
+She and other teens playing at the pool recently were as aware as any inspector about the pool's shortcomings.
 No life ring.
 A broken life hook.
 Cloudy water.
 And cracked areas on the pool bottom, big as potholes.

 "You have to watch your step," said Roy Gordon, 17.
 "You can get cut."